 How expensive is that cable?

-To get an idea of the price, we have to know the raw material price of aluminium.
-At the moment, aluminium sells for 2000 $/t, with limited deviations from that value.
-Our power line needs 27.000.000 tons of aluminium, because the density is 2700kg/m³.
-The pricetag is 14 G$, not that bad, if we consider the impact to the global power supply.
+To get an idea of the price, we have to know the raw material price of aluminum.
+At the moment, aluminum sells for 2000 $/t, with limited deviations from that value.
+Our power line needs 27.000.000 tons of aluminum because the density is 2700kg/m³.
+The price tag is 14 G$, not that bad if we consider the impact on the global power supply.